presently no events scheduled

 Additional background information: Before the decision was made to work with providers from India, Ulrich Dietz had already visited providers in Belarus and elsewhere in 1999.
 Already at that time, the challenge was faced of weighing up the contradictory impressions from the encounters with friendly and competent people on the one hand, and the restrictions imposed by the political framework conditions on the other.
 Since then, aproxito has clearly decided that global sourcing / global shoring is not only about price and quality, but that ethical and political aspects must also be taken into account.
 The usual country risk ratings, e.g. from Dun&Bradstreet and Allianz Trade (formerly Euler-Hermes), are very helpful from a technical point of view, but do not fully cover ethical issues.
 Those who want more information can find a variety of supplementary sources of information, e.g. in the Democracy Index of The Economist, Transparency International, at Reporters Without Borders (Reporters sans Frontieres), in the Human Development Index of the United Nations, in the data of ourworldindata.org, etc., etc. In overall terms, the issue is multi-layered and once decisions are taken, they have to be questioned again and again.
 In sum, India was and still is a preferred source for aproxito.

-aproxITo can still be reached via the usual electronic channels, i.e. email, phone, XING, Skype and other video and web conferencing tools etc. The services of our business partners in offshore are occasionally affected by restrictions imposed by the respective governments.
-However, in particular development and design services can predominantly continue to be carried out with only minor restrictions, in some cases from home offices.
-Telephone and web conferences are also still possible and have become an important part of the “new normal”.
+aproxITo could and can still be reached via the usual electronic channels, i.e. email, phone, XING, Skype and other common video and web conferencing tools etc. Although the number of face-to-face meetings was reduced at times, telephone and web conferencing were always still possible and have now become an important part of the “new normal”.
+Likewise, the services of our business partners in offshore have also been and continue to be provided throughout with only extremely minor restrictions, in some cases from home offices.

 Although we do not yet know what the “new normal” will ultimately look like, most agree on the following points: